drelhaj/BLC-WSD-Frontend/README.md

 To run the server on port 8080:

-  $ ./bin/server.rb LEXICONS
+    $ ./bin/server.rb LEXICONS THEME_DIR

+where:

-where `LEXICONS` is a directory containing lexicons (or symlinks thereto) named for their country codes, i.e. `en.c7` for English, 'nl.c7' for Dutch.
+ * `LEXICONS` is a directory containing lexicons (or symlinks thereto) named for their country codes, i.e. `en.c7` for English, 'nl.c7' for Dutch.
+Default is `./lexicons`.
+ * `THEME_DIR' is a directory served to the client for modification of the theme, containing css, images and js.
+Default is `./themes/ucrel'

 Visit [](http://localhost:8080/go) for a debug interface.